Effective risk management is identifying, assessing and managing potential risk – both negative (a threat) and positive (an opportunity).

 Risk Monitoring

 The risk control and mitigation plan must include following up on the risks (and emerging risks) and a plan to continuously monitor and track new and existing risks through a risk register and matrix.
-The overall risk management process should also be reviewed, undergo an internal audit (arranged by the audit committee) and be updated accordingly.
+The overall risk management process should also be reviewed, and an internal audit (arranged by the audit committee) should be conducted and updated accordingly.
 Corporate governance should consider creating an annual report.

 Risk Management Strategies